S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-effectiveness">Effectiveness (principle)</dt>
-<dd>*Devote time only to what brings you closer towards achieving your organization’s overall objectives,* so that you can make the best use of your limited time, energy and resources.</dd>
+<dd>**Devote time only to what brings you closer towards achieving your organization’s overall objectives**, so that you can make the best use of your limited time, energy and resources.</dd>

 <dt id="entry-empiricism">Empiricism (principle)</dt>
-<dd>*Test all assumptions you rely on, through experiments and continuous revision,* so that you learn fast, make sense of things and navigate complexity as effectively as you can.</dd>
+<dd>**Test all assumptions you rely on, through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can.</dd>

 <dt id="entry-equivalence">Equivalence (principle)</dt>
-<dd>*Involve people in making and evolving decisions that affect them,* so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.</dd>
+<dd>**Involve people in making and evolving decisions that affect them**, so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.</dd>

 <dt id="entry-evolve">Evolve (v.)</dt>